dream-num/univer/packages/sheets-formula/README.md

      - `needsExpandParams`: Whether the function needs to expand parameters, mainly handles situations where the `LOOKUP` function needs to handle vectors of different sizes
      - `needsReferenceObject`: Whether the function needs to pass in a reference object.
 After setting, `BaseReferenceObject` will not be converted into `ArrayValueObject` but will be passed directly into the formula algorithm, such as the `OFFSET` function
 - Formula calculation errors will return fixed types of errors, such as `#NAME?`, `#VALUE!`, which need to be aligned with Excel, because there are functions `ISERR`, `ISNA`, etc. that determine the error type.
 If the type is not specified correctly, the result will be It may be different.
-- In the formula algorithm, even if it is a required parameter, it is necessary to intercept the case of `null` and return the error `#N/A`, because the user may not enter any parameters.
-This behavior will be intercepted in Excel and `#N/A` will be returned in Google Sheets.
-We refer to Google Sheets.

 ### Formula Basic Tools